 Pour dough out onto a lightly floured surface.
 Knead 10 times.
 Divide dough into three balls.
 Pour olive oil into a shallow bowl.
 Place dough balls into a bowl and coat them in the oil.
 Cover with plastic wrap and let rest for 30 minutes.

 Preheat oven to 400 degrees.

 Lightly flour work surface.
-Roll dough out as thin as possible.
+Roll the dough out as thin as possible.
 Lay witch stencil on dough and cut out around witch.
-Cut remaining dough with witch shaped cookie cutters, re-rolling as needed.
-Place cut outs on a parchment paper lined baking sheet.
+Cut remaining dough with witch-shaped cookie cutters, re-rolling as needed.
+Place cutouts on a parchment paper-lined baking sheet.
 Prick each cracker all over using a fork.
-Melt remaining 2 tablespoons of butter.
+Melt the remaining 2 tablespoons of butter.
 Brush crackers with butter and sprinkle salt, to taste, over tops.
 Bake for 8-12 minutes until crackers are crisp.

 Combine cream cheese, mayonnaise, lemon juice, Worcestershire sauce, and chicken in a large mixing bowl.
 Beat with an electric mixer until combined.
-Spread into an 9” round ramekin or pie plate.
-Bake, covered with foil, in a 350 degree oven for 20 minutes.
-Top with large witch cracker and serve hot with remaining Cackling Crackers.
+Spread into a 9” round ramekin or pie plate.
+Bake, covered with foil, in a 350-degree oven for 20 minutes.
+Top with large witch crackers and serve hot with remaining Cackling Crackers.